cskemp/lexical_elaboration/preprocessing/pdf_search/README.md

 ## Pdf search

-Contains codes to search entries in a subset of non-HathiTrust dictionaries on selected terms.
+Contains code to search entries in a subset of non-HathiTrust dictionaries on selected terms.

+It also contains code to randomly select 20 pages for each dictionary.